Thermodynamical Quantum Gravity: The thermodynamics

-and one sees that initially, \emph{i.e.} for $\mu=1$, temperature is infinite.
-It is the Hot Big Bang (HBB) phenomenon.
-After HBB system is cooled right up until mass scale value $\mu_{PT}=\sqrt{2}\approx1.414$ and then is warmed.
-In fact $\mu_{PT}$ is the phase transition point, namely, the energetic heat capacity $C_{U}$ having the form
+and one sees that initially, that is for $\mu=1$, this temperature is infinite, what corresponds with the Hot Big Bang phenomenon.
+After reaching this points, the system is cooled right up until the mass scale value $\mu_{PT}=\sqrt{2}\approx1.414$, and then is warmed.
+In fact, $\mu_{PT}$ is the phase transition point, namely, the energetic heat capacity $C_{U}$, having the form

 possesses the singularity in the point $\mu_{PT}$.
-The generalized law of equipartition $\delta U/\delta T=f/2$ establishes degrees of freedom $f$ number
+The generalized law of equipartition $\delta U/\delta T=f/2$ establishes the degrees of freedom $f$ number

-The Helmholtz free energy \mbox{$F=U'-TS'$} that is
+The Helmholtz free energy \mbox{$F=U'-TS'$}, that is

-is finite for finite $m_I$, increases since $\mu=1$ till $\mu_{PT}$, and then decreases.
-So, the thermal equilibrium point is the HBB point $\mu_{eq}=1$.
-In the region of mass scales $1\leqslant\mu<\mu_{PT}$ mechanical isolation is absent, but it is after phase transition $\mu>\mu_{PT}$.
+is finite for finite values of $m_I$, increases since $\mu=1$ till $\mu_{PT}$, and then decreases.
+Therefore, the thermal equilibrium point is $\mu_{eq}=1$, that is the Hot Big Bang.
+In the region where the mass scale is $1\leqslant\mu<\mu_{PT}$, the mechanical isolation is absent, but this is after the phase transition $\mu>\mu_{PT}$.
 Calculating the chemical potential

-one sees that in $\mu_{eq}$ it diverges and in $\mu_{PT}$ it vanishes.
-Using of (\ref{chem}) together with the occupation number $N$ and the Helmholtz free energy $F$ yields appropriate free energy defined by the Landau grand potential $\Omega$
+one sees that, in the point of equilibrium $\mu_{eq}$, its value diverges, whereas in the point of phase transition $\mu_{PT}$ its value vanishes.
+Making use of the formula (\ref{chem}), together with the occupation number $N$ and the Helmholtz free energy $F$, yields the appropriate free energy defined by the Landau grand potential $\Omega$